ranjkunn/TBSBIEM/Documentation/Code_Usage.rst

 Just provide '0' at `Pre_Kernels` prompt in the input file, the code will generate and store in a directory given like `TPV5_Kernels` for example.

-**Note:** If you provide '1' at `Pre_Kernels` prompt in the input file, the code will search for kernles with no kernels generated.
-Thus be carefull if you need to generat the kernels provide '0' at `Pre_Kernels` prompt in the input file.
+**Note:** If you provide '1' at `Pre_Kernels` prompt in the input file, the code will search for kernels with no kernels generated.
+Thus be carefull if you need to generate the kernels, provide '0' at `Pre_Kernels` prompt in the input file.

 Running a Simulation